MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/azure-ai-search-connector.md

 using Azure;
 using Microsoft.SemanticKernel;

-// Using IServiceCollection.
+// Using IServiceCollection with ASP.NET Core.
+var builder = WebApplication.CreateBuilder(args);
-serviceCollection.AddAzureAISearchVectorStore(new Uri(azureAISearchUri), new AzureKeyCredential(secret));
+builder.Services.AddAzureAISearchVectorStore(new Uri(azureAISearchUri), new AzureKeyCredential(secret));
 ```

 Extension methods that take no parameters are also provided.
 These require an instance of the Azure AI Search `SearchIndexClient` to be separately registered with the dependency injection container.